jpdery/moobile-core-doc/Source/Classes/Element/Element.From.md

 #### Returns:

- - *Mixed* The element that was requested or `null` if the content is loaded asynchronously.
+ - `Element` The element that was requested or `null` if the content is loaded asynchronously.

 #### Example: